Organic Farming in Germany

 Accordingly, producers and processors must specify precisely which areas, which buildings and which facilities are used in production.
 Holdings are obliged to precisely record and list all inputs and products entering the holdings at all stages of processing.
 Everything sold by the farm or holding must be recorded in their books, what, how much and to whom.
 This guarantees the traceability of organic products back to the producer.

-Against the backdrop of the particularly strong growth of the organic market Germany has experienced for many years, it is necessary to permanently secure the functioning of the inspection system for organic farming in line with the legislation, in order to guarantee a high consumer protection level and fair competition between the inspection bodies on the basis of a sound inspection quality.
-Therefore the BMEL has put the detailed criteria already established for the accreditation of private inspection bodies on a federally harmonised legal basis by adopting the Ordinance on the Accreditation of Inspection Bodies pursuant to the Act Concerning Organic Farming (ÖLG-Kontrollstellen-Zulassungsverordnung), which entered into force on 12 May 2012.
+Against the backdrop of the continuous growth of the organic market that Germany has experienced for many years, it is necessary to make lasting arrangements to ensure that the inspection system for organic farming functions in line with the legislation, in order to guarantee a high consumer protection level and fair competition between the inspection bodies on the basis of a sound inspection quality.
+The BMEL has therefore put the detailed criteria already established for the accreditation of private inspection bodies on a federally harmonised legal basis by adopting the Ordinance on the Accreditation of Inspection Bodies pursuant to the Act Concerning Organic Farming (ÖLG-Kontrollstellen-Zulassungsverordnung), which entered into force on 12 May 2012.

 6. Organic farms in Germany

 At the end of 2016, there were 27,132 organic-production holdings in Germany farming 1,251,320 hectares of land organically in accordance with the EU legislation governing organic farming.
 They account for 9.9 % of all holdings, farming around 7.5 % of the total utilised agricultural area (see table 1 and table 2).

 Most organic farms in Germany have joined associations.
-In addition to the Bioland and Demeter associations (the largest and oldest organic associations), there are also other associations such as Naturland, Biokreis, Bundesverband Ökologischer Weinbau (Federation for Organic Viticulture, ECOVIN), Gäa, Ecoland, Biopark and the Verband Ökohöfe.
+In addition to the Bioland and Demeter associations (the largest and oldest organic associations), there are also other associations such as Naturland, Biokreis, Bundesverband Ökologischer Weinbau (Federation for Organic Viticulture, ECOVIN), Gäa, Ecoland, Biopark and the Verbund Ökohöfe.

 Representatives from organic farming associations, organic food processors and organic trade founded the "Bund Ökologischer Lebensmittelwirtschaft" (BÖLW, Organic Food Industry Federation) in 2002 as the umbrella organisation of the entire organic sector.